notBscalE/BotYam/docs/files/usage.md

 How To Use?
 -----------
-The triggering of the bot is quite simple - just tag "@FromBotYam" in your post, and you'll receive a proper response, depending on the keywords you added to your post.
+The triggering of the bot is quite simple - just tag `@FromBotYam` in your post, and you'll receive a proper response, depending on the keywords you added to your post.

 For example:

 <blockquote class="twitter-tweet"><p lang="qme" dir="ltr"><a href="https://t.co/KSrhYS8clw">pic.twitter.com/KSrhYS8clw</a></p>&mdash; אני מבוט-ים (@FromBotYam) <a href="https://twitter.com/FromBotYam/status/1622255958901530628?ref_src=twsrc%5Etfw">February 5, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+!!! note
-!!! note Be noted that the keywords **don't work in a match-case property**, which means that any way a certain keyword will be written in the post, it will trigger the bot.
+    Be noted that the keywords **don't work in a match-case property**, which means that any way a certain keyword will be written in the post, it will trigger the bot.

 Victims
 -------